ethyca/fidesops/docs/fidesops/docs/development/fideslog.md

 More information on use, implementation, and configuration can be found in the [fideslog repository](https://github.com/ethyca/fideslog#readme).

 ## Collected Data
 Fideslog collects information on instances of fidesops by recording internal events.
-Starting the server and calling an endpoint will result in sending any or all of the following analytics data to Ethyca:
+Using fidesops may result in sending any or all of the following analytics data to Ethyca:

 | Parameter | Description |
 |----|----|